-Before applying for a Refresher course, please note changes to the minimum inspection requirement.
-The changes will be enforced from 31 December 2018.
+Before applying for a Refresher course, please note the annual minimum inspection requirements.
+These requirements came into force on 31 December 2018.

 To maintain accreditation, inspectors must submit a minimum number of reports to OVID each year.
 Inspectors who do not submit the minimum number of reports will have their accreditation temporarily withdrawn.

-The minimum number of inspections required each year in 2018 and 2019 is (4) four.
+The minimum number of inspections required each year is (4) four.

 Failure to meet the minimum inspection requirement